-In addition, in light of the knowledge and understanding of the Group and the Parent Company and its environment obtained in the course of the audit, we are required to report if we have identified material misstatements in the directors' report and other information.
-We have nothing to report in this regard.
+In addition, in light of the knowledge and understanding of the Group and the Parent Company and its environment obtained in the course of the audit, I am required to report if I have identified material misstatements in the directors' report and other information.
+I have nothing to report in this regard.